metabase/metabase/docs/enterprise-guide/full-app-embedding.md

   For example, `https://*.metabase.com http://my-web-app.example.com:8080/`.
 Leaving this empty will default to a `frame-ancestors` value of `'none'`.
   If you're a fancy person, you can specify this URL in the environment variable `MB_EMBEDDING_APP_ORIGIN`.

+Notes:
-A note to IE11 users: only the first URL will be valid for IE11 due to limitations in the HTTP headers it supports.
+- IE11: only the first URL will be valid for IE11 due to limitations in the HTTP headers it supports.
 IE11 does not support the `Content-Security-Policy` header, but does support `X-Frame-Options`, which can only accept a single value.
+- Chrome: localStorage is disabled in Incognito mode, so you won't be able to test this feature in an incognito session with this browser.
+Please use Chrome in the normal mode or choose another browser to use for testing.

 ### Setting things up in your web app